CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/lab-02.md

+# Lab 02: Analyze sentences and call summary of audio recordings in Azure AI Speech Studio

 ## Task 1 - Provision Azure AI Speech service

 1. In the Azure portal, search for **Azure AI** and select **Azure AI Services** from the services list.